 - 1. Pursuant to the United Nations Convention on the Law of the Sea1 and the 1994 Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982,2 the International Seabed Authority is mandated to promote and encourage the conduct of marine scientific research in the Area and to coordinate and disseminate the results of scientific research and analysis when available.
-The Convention also recognizes the possibility for the Authority to carry out marine scientific research concerning the Area.
-The Authority is also required to encourage the design and implementation of appropriate programmes for the benefit of developing and technologically less developed States with a view to strengthening their research capabilities, training their personnel in the techniques and applications of research, and fostering the employment of their qualified personnel in research in the Area.3 - 2.
-Following the proclamation in 2017, by the General Assembly of the United Nations Decade of Ocean Science for Sustainable Development from 2021 to 2030,4 the Assembly of the Authority adopted in December 2020 a dedicated Action Plan in support of the United Nations Decade (the Action Plan for Marine Scientific Research).5 The Action Plan for Marine Scientific Research is structured around six
+Under the Convention, the Authority may also carry out marine scientific research concerning the Area.
+In addition, the Authority is required to encourage the design and implementation of appropriate programmes for the benefit of developing and technologically less developed States with a view to strengthening their research capabilities, training their personnel in the techniques and applications of research and fostering the employment of their qualified personnel in research in the Area.3 - 2.
+Following the proclamation in 2017, by the General Assembly at its seventy-second session of the United Nations Decade of Ocean Science for Sustainable Development from 2021 to 2030, 4 the Assembly of the Authority adopted in December 2020 a dedicated action plan in support of the United Nations Decade (the Action Plan for Marine Scientific Research).
+5 The Action Plan is structured around